randombenj/uController/doc/how-to-assembly.md

 #How to: assembly

-This is a tutorial to learn the (AVR-)Assembly language.
-This tutorial focuses on how to build assembly instructions based on higher languages like c/c++ etc.
+This is a tutorial to learn the AVR-Assembly language.
+It also covers what Microcontrollers are and why/where wou should or shouldn't programm assembly.

-> !The tutorial is entirely based on my experience and stuff I read about assembly on the interwebs.
+> The tutorial is entirely based on my experience and stuff I read about assembly on the interwebs.

 Ideas for improvment are welcome. :smile:

+---

 ##Content
 * [Interduction](#interduction)